Australia

 Your time in the sun is getting ever closer with these Queensland Beach Holiday Resorts.
 Some of the best beach vacation spots are in Queensland Australia.

 If you're looking to get away from it all and soak up some sun, come to the Sunshine Coast!
 From Caloundra in the south to Noosa Heads in the north, this stretch of Queensland coastline offers plenty of amazing beach hotels.
-Whether you want to stay right on the beachfront or just a few steps away, there's something for everyone - and it doesn't have to cost an arm and a leg either!
-So pack your bags and let's get started!

 The Sunshine Coast combines beautiful nature including surf and peaceful bay beaches and a lush artsy hinterland.
 The coast remains a favorite for families and international tourists alike.